 - Life in the 30s.
 Career advancements, relationship changes (longer-term dating, marriage, cohabitation), travel, saving for/buying a home, starting a family.

 - Life in the 40s.
-A more focused career (or perhaps a career change), raising children, starting to think about retirement, planning for caregiving as parents and grandparents age, continued education.
+A more focused career (or perhaps a career change), raising children, planning for caregiving as parents and grandparents age, continued education.

 Parenting Adult Children